-Restricted general funds are those resources that have been designated restricted by the grant provider in meeting the objectives of the academy. £484,000 has been transferred from the unrestricted fund to cover the over spend in GAG.
+Restricted general funds are those resources that have been designated restricted by the grant provider in meeting the objectives of the academy.
+An amount of £198,000 has been transferred to the restricted fixed asset fund for assets funded by revenue grants.